ONESSR/todoListReact/README.md

-# todoListReact
+### todoListJs

-A simple todoList using React with add, delete, edit &amp; done functionality
+A simple todoList using React with add, delete, edit & done functionality (currently unstyled)